jnschulze/ac-304/README.md

    * ...requires a mechanism to invalidate the cache entries which would be difficult to implement (in respect of permissions, theme etc.)
    * ...requires additional storage space (since most resources need to be cache per user, see point #1)
    * ...shouldn't be that much faster because activeCollab caches objects anyway
+   * ...doesn't affect the security of your aC instance because permission checking is still up to the aC core.

    **cons**:
    * Hashing the response on-the-fly is quite CPU-intensive.